connectedbits/process_pilot/README.md

 ## Usage

-Once defined, Processable can execute business processes like [this one](/test/fixtures/files/hello_world.bpmn).
+Processable executes business processes like [this one](/test/fixtures/files/hello_world.bpmn).

 ![Example](test/fixtures/files/hello_world.png)

-Before execution a Context must be initialized with sources, services and other configuration.
+Prior to execution, a Context must be initialized with sources, services and other configuration.

 ```ruby
 services = {